ScienceStacks/SciSheets/README.md

 # SciSheets
 Digital spreadsheets
 are the "killer app" that ushered in the PC revolution.
+This is largely because
-Spreadsheets provide a conceptually simple way to do calculations that avoids the mental burdens of programming, especially considerations of control flow, data dependencies, and data structures.
+spreadsheets provide a conceptually simple way to do calculations that avoids the mental burdens of programming, especially considerations of control flow, data dependencies, and data structures.
 Spreadsheets are likely the most popular computational environment on the planet.